eastebry/ncurses-dungeon/README.md

 ![l-FTLuWA](https://github.com/eastebry/ncurses-dungeon/assets/1396340/dd5a8ab9-bf1a-4506-9cf3-2004a21ad3c3)

 ## About
 This project contains a raycasting engine and three levels of a terminal-based dungeon crawler.
 This was built for the BsidesSF 2018 CTF.
-It was intentionally  written in C in order to include challenges memory corruption challenges.
+It was intentionally  written in C in order to include memory corruption challenges.

 ## Writeups
 [Here](https://medium.com/@microaeris/bsidessf-2018-ctf-fd23a265eb42) is a writeup that describes the solution to the first two levels.